IM-WALD-SEIN® Top Expert | Clinic Partner Program

 Together we clarify clinical indications, patient profiles, therapy goals, team resources and site conditions as the basis for a realistic implementation plan.

-We define the route and station logic of the Clinical Forest Therapy Path as well as the clinical framework for implementation in routine practice.
+We define the route and station logic of the Clinical Forest Therapy Pathway as well as the clinical framework for implementation in routine practice.

 Your clinical team receives targeted training.
-The Clinical Forest Therapy Path is piloted in routine clinical practice and refined based on feedback.
+The Clinical Forest Therapy Pathway is piloted in routine clinical practice and refined based on feedback.

-The Clinical Forest Therapy Path is integrated into routine workflows, operated with quality assurance, and reviewed in an audit as the basis for (re)certification.
+The Clinical Forest Therapy Pathway is integrated into routine workflows, operated with quality assurance, and reviewed in an audit as the basis for (re)certification.

 Request a consultation